 To account for extreme outliers in the NLEs variable, which were detected during the preliminary analysis, prior sum scores were used to reduce the impact of these extreme values (Devanand et al., 2002).
-This strategy was adopted to improve the robustness of the analysis, ensuring that the relationship between NLEs and resilience was not unduly influenced by outliers.
-Meanwhile, traditional means were used for positive affect (PA), negative affect (NA), and resilience to allow for a clear and interpretable analysis.
+This strategy was adopted to improve the robustness of the analysis, ensuring that outliers did not unduly influence the relationship between NLEs and resilience.
+Meanwhile, traditional methods were employed to measure positive affect (PA), negative affect (NA), and resilience, allowing for a clear and interpretable analysis.